Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Short-run MCMC as generator model

 We use $M_{\theta}$ to denote the transition kernel of the $K$ steps of MCMC toward $p_{\theta}(X)$.
 For a given initial probability distribution $p_0$, the resulting marginal distribution of the sample $X$ after running $K$ steps of MCMC starting from $p_0$ is denoted by

-Since $q_{\theta}(X)$ is not convergent, the $X$ is highly dependent to $Z$. $q_{\theta}(X)$ can be considered a generator model, flow-based model, or a latent variable model with $Z$ being the continuous latent variable in the following form
+Since $q_{\theta}(X)$ is not convergent, the $X$ is highly dependent to $Z$. $q_{\theta}(X)$ can be considered a generator model, a flow-based model, or a latent variable model with $Z$ being the continuous latent variables in the following form

-where $Z$ and $X$ have the same dimension, $Z$ follows a known prior distribution $p_0$, i.e., Gaussian white noise distribution. $M_{\theta}$ is a short-run Langevin dynamics including $K$ Langevin steps in Equation \ref{eq:MCMC}, which can be considered a $K$-layer residual network with noise injected into each layer and weight sharing in each layer.
+where $Z$ and $X$ have the same number of dimensions, and $Z$ follows a known prior (Gaussian) distribution $p_0$. $M_{\theta}$ is a short-run Langevin dynamics including $K$ Langevin steps in Eq.(\ref{eq:MCMC}), which can be considered a $K$-layer residual network with noise injected into each layer and weight sharing at each layer.
 Let $\xi$ be all the randomness in $M_{\theta}$ due to the layer-wise injected noise.
-Generally, parameter $\theta$ of generator model can be trained by adversarial learning (where an extra discriminator is recruited), variational inference (where an extra inference model is recruited), cooperative learning (where an extra energy-based model is recruited), or alternative back-propogation (where MCMC-based inference is required).
-However, as a special case, the generator model represented by a short-run MCMC shown in Equation \ref{eq:generator} can be trained by the ``analysis by synthesis'' scheme, where we update $\theta$ according to Equation \ref{eq:gradient_MCMC} and synthesize $\{\tilde X\}$ according to Equation \ref{eq:generator}.
-Training $\theta$ with short-run MCMC is no longer a maximum likelihood estimator but a moment matching estimator (MME) that solves equation
+The model represented by a short-run MCMC shown in Eq.(\ref{eq:generator}) can be trained by the ``analysis by synthesis'' scheme, where we update $\theta$ according to Eq.(\ref{eq:gradient_MCMC}) and synthesize $\{\tilde X\}$ according to Eq.(\ref{eq:generator}).
+Training $\theta$ with a short-run MCMC is no longer a maximum likelihood estimator but a moment matching estimator (MME) that solves the following estimating equation